Ulanqab Inner Mongolia, China Travel Guide

 Support global conservation efforts by exploring options via The Rainforest Site (GreaterGood).

-When organizing your activities, remember that outdoor attractions and yurt resorts are seasonal, typically operating from May to October.
+When organizing your activities, be aware that outdoor attractions and yurt resorts are seasonal, typically operating from May to October.

 Local efforts focus on preserving Mongolian language, music, traditional crafts, and customs.